-The Coolpix P1000 has a fully manual mode for control of aperture and shutter speed, which helps you enjoy creative control over exposure decisions.
+The Coolpix P950 has a fully manual mode for control of aperture and shutter speed, which helps you enjoy creative control over exposure decisions.

 This mode is useful when you want to use settings that result in an unusual effect, such as an abnormally dark image.
-For example, I used Manual exposure mode for Figure 3-14 to produce a darkened image of the conservatory at the local botanical garden.
-I experimented with various Manual mode settings to find the exposure that resulted in this image, which was shot at f/8.0 and 1/2000 second, with ISO set to 100.
+For example, I used Manual exposure mode for Figure 3-14 to photograph a bust of Cleopatra against a bright background.
+I experimented with various Manual mode settings to find the exposure that resulted in this image, which was shot at f/4.5 for 1/8 second, with ISO set to 100.